wxcctechsummit/wxcclabguides/labsnew/Lab3.md

 Execute the Test:

-- Call the Dial number > Enter the 5 digit PIN number > On Main Menu press 2 > call gets connected to agent,
+- Call the Dial number > Enter the 5 digit PIN number as `18716` > On Main Menu press 2 > call gets connected to agent,

 `Agent should see all CAD variables (Customer Name, Email, Account Number)`